Albumen print

-The albumen print, also called albumen silver print, was published in January 1847 by Louis Désiré Blanquart-Evrard, and was the first commercially exploitable method of producing a photographic print on a paper base from a negative.
-It used the albumen found in egg whites to bind the photographic chemicals to the paper and became the dominant form of photographic positives from 1855 to the start of the 20th century, with a peak in the 1860–90 period.
+The albumen print, also called albumen silver print, is a method of producing a photographic print using egg whites.
+Published in January 1847 by Louis Désiré Blanquart-Evrard, it was the first commercial process of producing a photo on a paper base from a negative, previous methods—such as the daguerreotype and the tintype—having been printed on metal.
+It became the dominant form of photographic positives from 1855 to the start of the 20th century, with a peak in the 1860–1890 period.
 During the mid-19th century, the carte de visite became one of the more popular uses of the albumen method.
 In the 19th century, E. & H. T. Anthony & Company were the largest makers and distributors of albumen photographic prints and paper in the United States.